 Michael Petch, Editor-in-chief, 3D Printing Industry

 Editor-in-chief of the leading source of news for the additive manufacturing industry – Frequent speaker at industry events

 Receiving an award as part of the purmundus challenge is seen as one of the most important design-related distinctions in the field of 3D and 4D printing.
-In keeping with this year’s topic of “Geometry and Material in Harmony”, innovative solutions were sought for the beneficial use of 3D and 4D printing in product design and manufacturing.
+In keeping with this year’s topic of “Innovation in progress”, innovative solutions are being sought for the beneficial use of 3D and 4D printing in product design and manufacturing.